 You can read my full disclosure statement here.

-I have been using the winter sowing method to grow lavender for the last couple of years.
+Starting lavender from seed is easy when using the winter sowing method.
+I have been using winter sowing to grow lavender from seed for the last couple of years.
 It has been really easy to grow a lot of lavender this way.

-When the lavender is in full bloom in the summer time, it is really easy to save some of your own seed from plants you may already have.
+When the lavender is in full bloom in the summer time, it is really easy to save some of your own lavender seed from plants you may already have.
 Trim a couple of branches from just below all the blooms.
 Use a rubber band wrapped tightly around the stems, and hang them up to dry somewhere dry in your house.

-After they are good and dry, I place them in a ziplock back for storage until seed planting time.
+After they are good and dry, I place them in a ziplock bag for storage until seed planting time.
 Be absolutely certain they are 100% dry, or they will mold.
 Then throw them in the freezer until you are ready to plant.

 If you are not familiar with Winter Sowing, it is the process of using milk jugs, as little greenhouses.
 Please see my article Seed Sowing 101: Winter Sowing, for more details about how to do it, with a step by step guide.
 You plant them, and set them outside in January.
 Super duper easy!